Monday 17th May 2004 - 1:45pm - 3:15pm

 Formerly: 13 years as an elected public official including five years, New York State Senate; with B...

-Partner and Chair of the Management Executive Committee, The Abraaj Group, United Arab Emirates
+Partner and Chair, Management Executive Committee, The Abraaj Group, United Arab Emirates

 Graduate in Business Administration, American University; MBA, Georgetown University.
 Formerly: eigh...